apache/camel-website/content/community/articles.md

 These examples show Camel combined with several tools (e.g. IDE), ESBs, Application Services, and other middleware products such as messaging or OSGi container.

+*   [Saga-Based Design Using Apache Camel and Kafka: Implementing Highly Reliable Distributed Business Transactions](https://modusbox.com/saga-based-design-using-apache-camel-and-kafka-implementing-highly-reliable-distributed-business-transactions/) article from June 2021 about the Sage EIP for transactions with Camel and Kafka.
 *   [Distributed Logs and Tracing with Spring, Apache Camel, OpenTelemetry and Grafana](https://dev.to/antongoncharov/distributed-logs-and-tracing-with-spring-apache-camel-opentelemetry-and-grafana-example-554e) blog post by Anton Goncharov in June 2020 with example how to setup OpenTracing with Camel and have a visual Grafana dashboard.
 *   [Upgrading to Apache Camel 3 using Windup](https://jpoth.blogspot.com/2020/09/upgrading-to-camel-300-with-windup.html) blog post by John Poth from September 2020 showing how to use Winup to generate migration report of your Camel projects (source code scanning).
 *   [Using Camel and NiFi in one solution](https://medium.com/@raymondmeester/using-camel-and-nifi-in-one-solution-c7668fafe451) blog post how to use Camel inside Apache Nifi.